Four Loko: Discontinued flavors

 In August 2016, Four Loko began selling in China.
 Secondary marketer Taobao claimed to still have for purchase the caffeinated version of the beverage.
 Four Loko has since seen market growth in Vietnam, Malaysia, Mongolia and Singapore.

 In February 2017, Four Loko announced the release of two new product lines—the Bold Series and the Bartender Series.

-The Four Loko Bold Series comes in 24 oz. cans at 14% ABV, and includes the flavors:
+The Four Loko Bold Series comes in 23.5 USoz cans at 14% ABV, and includes the flavors: